hatasaki/oai-document-insight-warehouse/README.md

     * action - create a blob of the file at the blob storage

 ## For non Japanese users
-In the frontend function 'oaiquery' code ```/front-functions/oaiquery/__init__.py```, System message are hard coded in the file as "Prepare answer based on following" in Japanese.
+In the frontend function 'oaiquery' code ```/front-functions/oaiquery/__init__.py```, System message are hard coded in the file as "次の内容に基づき解答を作成する" - "Prepare answer based on following" in Japanese.
 It may make ChatGPT answers Japanese text.
 Please update the message to your favorite language.

 ```Python
             "messages": [